nikic/nikic.github.com/_posts/2023-10-22-How-to-reduce-LLVM-crashes.markdown

 Finding the invocations of the relevant pass and copying their parameters may help.

-The second reason why a single-pass reproduction may fail is because the issue cannot be reproduced using a single pass: This mainly happens when the issue is caused by missing invalidation of cached analyses.
+The second reason why a single-pass reproduction may fail is that the issue *cannot* be reproduced using a single pass: This mainly happens when the issue is caused by missing invalidation of cached analyses.
 You need one pass to compute the analysis first, and another to use it later.

 In this case, it is possible to perform a pipeline reduction using the `llvm/utils/reduce_pipeline.py` script: